SirMcSmart/GITHUBCommitAnalyzer/README.md

 Download and install Visual Studio 2022 Community Version https://visualstudio.microsoft.com/downloads/

-Select only ASP.NET and web development while installing
+Select only ASP.NET and web development while installing.

-Open the Visual Studio 2022 IDE from the start menu
+Once the installation is completed, Open the Visual Studio 2022 IDE from the start menu

 Select "Clone a repository" option from the "Get started list"

-paste "https://github.com/SirMcSmart/GITHUBCommitAnalyzer.git" in the "Repository location" field.
+Paste "https://github.com/SirMcSmart/GITHUBCommitAnalyzer.git" in the "Repository location" field.

 Select a local path on your computer for the "Path" feild.